Key Highlights

 - Wall push-ups (safer than floor push-ups) are suitable for beginners and strengthen the upper body.

-- Seated chair exercises:some text
+- Seated chair exercises:

 - Leg raises—trust me, you’ll want your own ankle weights here soon.
 They will strengthen the quadriceps, one of the important muscles for walking, jogging, and running.